 Musician Alanis Morissette was born June 1, 1974 in Ottawa, Canada.
 Morissette began studying piano at age 6 and composing at 7; she wrote her first songs at 9.
 By age 10 she was acting in a series on Nickelodeon.
 She used her earnings to cut her first single.
 In 1995, her album Jagged Little Pill established her as one of alternative rock's foremost female vocalists of the 1990s.

 When she was 11, Morissette joined the cast of a Nickelodeon children's show called You Can't Do That on Television, and saved up her earnings.
-In 1987, she used them to self-release her first track, "Fate Stay With Me."
-Despite her young age, Morissette's music touched on themes of loneliness and heartache from the start: "Fate Stay With Me" is about lost love.
+In 1987, she used the money she had earned to self-release her first track, "Fate Stay With Me."
+Despite her young age, Morissette's music touched on themes of loneliness and heartache.

 The song caught the attention of record label MCA Canada; at age 14, Morissette signed a contract with the company.
 She released a self-titled album, Alanis, in 1991.
 The young singer then got her first taste of success: the album went platinum, and even garnered her a Canadian Juno Award for Most Promising Female Artist.
 Quickly following up on her first win in the dance-pop world, Morissette released Now Is The Time (1992) a year later, though it did not reach the same level of popularity.